mayokunbenita/LITA_Class_Documentation/README.md

   2. Visualization on Dataset etc.

   ### Data Cleaning and  preparation
+  ---
   From the inception of Data Cleaning and Preparation, we performed the following actions;
    1. Data Loading and Inspection
    2. Handling missing Variables
    3. Data Cleaning and formatting

   ### Exploratory Data Analysis
+  ---
-  EDA involved the exploring of Data to answer some questions
+  EDA involved the exploring of Data to answer some questions about such Data as:
+  - what is
+  - what is
+  - what is

+  ### Data Analysis
+  ---
+  This is where we have some basic lines of code or queries or even some of he DAX expressions used during the analysis

+  ### Data Visualization
+  ---